 If there were ever a good time to leave one job behind without having another lined up, it was the late 1990s.
 You could have the IQ and skills of melted wax and land a job somewhere.

-So, I spent lots of time in the New Haven library researching jobs, copying job listings, refining my CV, writing cover letters, making copies of my old newspaper clips (google “newspaper clips”), writing down addresses, and jamming all this paperwork into large yellow envelopes.
+Anyway, I spent a great deal of time in the New Haven library researching jobs, copying job listings, refining my resume (aka CV), writing cover letters, making copies of my old newspaper clips (google “newspaper clips”), writing down addresses, and jamming all this paperwork into large yellow envelopes.

 Again: This was the Dark Ages, before you could just attach a digital job application in an email or text, or go to a job site and apply online.
 Rare was the company that even accepted email applications.
 So you mailed them in via the postal service.